ThanasisTs/human_robot_collaborative_learning/README.md

 ## Run
+Before running anything go to the `game_control_sign.py` file and change the python interpreter path to the absolute path of the virtual environment in your machine.

 The game has been tested only on the real robot and not on a simulated environment.
 The following instructions assume that the [Universal Robot UR3 Cobot](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver) is used as a robotic manipulator along with a [Cartesian Velocity Controller Interface(CVCI)](https://github.com/Roboskel-Manipulation/manos/tree/updated_driver/manos_cartesian_control).
 Clone the [repo](https://github.com/Roboskel-Manipulation/manos), which contains important utilities for the robot, and install the necessary repos listed in its README.md.

 * Run `roslaunch manos_bringup manos_bringup.launch robot_ip:=<robot_ip> kinematics_config:=<path_to_catkin_ws>/src/manos/manos_bringup/config/manos_calibration.yaml`.
 This will launch the UR3 drivers and the CVCI.